YaduAhuja/Code-Builder/README.md

 **Please take care of the back slash and the space in file path of the executor**
   * Back slash: please use `\\`
-  * If there ares spaces in file path, please use `\"` to surround your file path
+  * If there are spaces in file path, please use `\"` to surround your file path

 To set Custom Command which will be executed by `Run Custom Command` (Default is Given Below) :
 ```json